Azure/aks-engine/docs/topics/azure-stack.md

 * Uninstall AzureDisk CSI driver on the cluster if previously installed (optional)
 * Run the `aks-engine upgrade` command to upgrade Kubernetes cluster from v1.20 to v1.21
-* After upgrade, backup all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl get sc -o yaml > storage-classes-backup.yaml` (optional)
+* After upgrade, delete all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl delete sc $(kubectl get sc | grep "kubernetes.io/azure-disk" | awk '{print $1}')l`.
+This is a necessary step, these storage class resources must be removed in order to create new "disk.csi.azure.com" storage classes
-* Delete all existing storage class resources from provisioner "kubernetes.io/azure-disk" using command `kubectl delete sc --all`
 * Install AzureDisk CSI driver on the cluster.
-This will also create storage class resources from provisioner "disk.csi.azure.com"
+This will also create storage class resources for provisioner "disk.csi.azure.com"
 * Check "disk.csi.azure.com" storage class resources have been created using command `kubectl get sc`

 > The commands to install and uninstall AzureDisk CSI driver can be found in the section [*Azure Disk CSI Driver*](#azure-disk-csi-driver)